 What to Expect at Home

-You may be able to put weight on your knee in the first week after having this surgery.
-Ask your health care provider says it is OK.
+You may be able to put weight on your knee in the first week after having this surgery if your health care provider says it is OK.
 Also, ask your provider if there are activities you should limit.
 Most people can return to their normal activities within the first month.
 You may need to be on crutches for a while depending on your procedure.

 If you have a more complicated knee arthroscopy procedure, you may not be able to walk for several weeks.
 You may also need to use crutches or a knee brace.
 Full recovery may take several months to a year.